aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-pdf-save-options/_index.md

 ---
-title: Convert OneNote to PDF with Aspose.Note using PdfSaveOptions
+title: "Learn to Convert OneNote to PDF with Aspose.Note using PdfSaveOptions"
-linktitle: Load OneNote Document into Aspose.Note using PdfSaveOptions
+linktitle: "Load OneNote Document into Aspise.Note using PdfSaveOptions"
-second_title: Aspose.Note Java API
+second_title: "Aspose.Note Java API"
-description: Learn how to convert OneNote to PDF and save OneNote as PDF using Aspose.Note for Java.
-Simplify your document conversion tasks with PdfSaveOptions.
+description: "Learn how to convert OneNote to PDF and save OneNote as PDF using Aspose.Note for Java.
+Simplify your document conversion tasks with PdfSaveOptions."
 weight: 23
-url: /java/onenote-document-loading/load-pdf-save-options/
+url: "/java/onenote-document-loading/load-pdf-save-options/"
-date: 2025-12-05
+date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}